How to Become a Child Actor the Easy Way

 For example: When little Johnny booked the part two months ago, he was a beautiful boy soprano.
 But now, his voice has changed and he's out.
 Next thing you know, casting directors are calling about your son.

-I've seen it happen a million times.
+We've seen it happen a million times.

 The industry needs them.
 Do you have any idea how many professional roles are available for kids?
 Everything from soaps to musicals, from Law & Order to CSI, prime time television, film studios, and much more.
 The Disney Channel alone hires approximately 1,200 child actors every year.